Frequency, subband selection, and RFI

 3

 This band contains many digital audio stations.
-Final frequency selection should be done in close collaboration with observers and Science Operations and Support staff.
+Final frequency selection should be done in close collaboration with the Science Data Center Operations.

 [ This band is not offered in cycles 14-17 ]